prostep-ivip-e-V/vec/wiki/content/specifications/vec/publication-process/index.md

 The information described here applies to all future publications of the VEC (Schema & Model Version > 1.2.0 and Recommendation Document > 3rd Edition).
 {{% /callout %}}

-Two information packages are provided for the VEC, both of them have a slightly different publication and release process:
+Three bundles of information are provided for the VEC, both of them have a slightly different publication and release process:

-- VEC Model & XML Schemas
+- VEC Model and derived Artifacts
+- Implementation Guidelines
 - prostep ivip and / or VDA Recommendation

 ## VEC Model & XML Schemas

-The aim is to be able to provide changes, bug fixes and extensions for the VEC as quickly as possible and at the same time to ensure the stability of the standard.
+The aim is to be able to provide features, improvements, bug fixes and extensions for the VEC as quickly as possible and at the same time ensure the stability of the standard.
-Therefore, as of version 1.2.1, _semantic versioning_ is applied to the VEC Model and the XML Schemas as far as possible and reasonable.
+Therefore, as of version 1.2.1, _semantic versioning_ is applied to the VEC Model and derivced artifacts as far as possible and reasonable.
-The basic concept of semantic versioning should be explained in the following quote from the [semantic versioning specification](https://semver.org):
+The basic concept of semantic versioning is explained in the quote from the [Semantic Versioning Specification](https://semver.org):

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >